Nakell/simple_shell/README.md

 0X16 Simple Shell.

 Description.
-This project is an implementaton the shell created as a Milestone Project for the C code at ALX africa Software engineering The gates of shell is a project in the first trimester, that helps student to understand the advanced concepts behind the shell program include process, system call, bit manipulation, file management and error handling
+This project is an implementaton the shell created as a Milestone Project for the C code at ALX africa Software engineering.
+The gates of shell is a project in the first trimester, that helps student to understand the advanced concepts behind the shell program include process, system call, bit manipulation, file management and error handling
 Task 0 Betty would be proud Write a beautiful code that passes the Betty checks Task 1